 - Focal neuropathy — damage to single nerves, most often in your hand, head, torso, or leg, causing pain, tingling, burning, and sometimes weakness.

 - Proximal neuropathy — nerve damage in your hip, buttock, or thigh.
-An uncommon type of diabetic neuropathy, it typically affects only one side of the body but may spread to the other side.
+An uncommon type of diabetic neuropathy, it typically affects only one side of your body but may spread to the other side.

 Be aware of these serious complications of diabetes

-Diabetic eye disease is a group of eye problems (diabetic retinopathy, diabetic macular edema, cataracts, and glaucoma) that can affect people with diabetes — especially if you have too high blood sugar and elevated blood pressure and cholesterol levels, according to the NIDDK.
+Diabetic eye disease is a group of eye problems (diabetic retinopathy, diabetic macular edema, cataracts, and glaucoma) that can affect people with diabetes — especially if you have high blood sugar and elevated blood pressure and cholesterol levels, according to the NIDDK.
 Over time, high blood sugar damages tiny blood vessels in the back of your eyes, causing swelling and scarring.
 The most serious diabetic eye complications start with these blood vessel problems and, if untreated, can damage sight and even cause blindness.

 Hyperosmolar hyperglycemic nonketotic syndrome (HHNS) is a potentially life-threatening complication of diabetes in which blood sugars rise to extremely high levels, causing excessive urination and dehydration.
 Without medical care, HHNS can lead to seizures, coma, and death, according to the American Diabetes Association.
 This serious complication of diabetes can take days or weeks to develop and is more likely to occur in older people with diabetes who are suffering from an illness or infection and whose blood sugar is not controlled properly.